MicrosoftDocs/azure-docs/articles/iot-edge/tutorial-nested-iot-edge.md

 monikerRange: ">=iotedge-2020-11"
 ---

-# Tutorial: Create a hierarchy of IoT Edge devices (Preview)
+# Tutorial: Create a hierarchy of IoT Edge devices

 [!INCLUDE [iot-edge-version-202011](../../includes/iot-edge-version-202011.md)]

 Deploy Azure IoT Edge nodes across networks organized in hierarchical layers.
 Each layer in a hierarchy is a gateway device that handles messages and requests from devices in the layer beneath it.

->[!NOTE]
->This feature requires IoT Edge version 1.2, which is in public preview.

 You can structure a hierarchy of devices so that only the top layer has connectivity to the cloud, and the lower layers can only communicate with adjacent north and south layers.
 This network layering is the foundation of most industrial networks, which follow the [ISA-95 standard](https://en.wikipedia.org/wiki/ANSI/ISA-95).